dovholuknf/go-deptree/README.md

 This repo exists to create the simplest go program that will output your dependencies in a tree view.

 It will run `go mod graph` and send the output to `go-mod-graph.txt`.
 The output file will be processed and rendered as a tree view.
+The output also excludes dependencies from `golang.org`.
+There's no way to change this behavior at this time.

 There are three simple flags you can pass:
 * maxDepth - how deeply to recurse into the deps. defaults to max int